 A borrower must be the parent of a financially dependent undergraduate.
 Parents may apply for the cost of attendance at the College less any financial aid for which the student may be eligible.
-You may either elect to pay the interest while your son or daughter is in attendance or not, but if you choose not to pay interest, it will be added to the principal of the loan and you will pay more over the lifetime of the loan period, normally 10 years.
-Please see a financial aid counselor if you have questions regards this loan program.

 Bureau of Indian Affairs Aid to Native Americans